 Many of our clients are getting penetration tests not only to improve their security posture, but also to use the results to satisfy a client’s requirements or integrate the results into their sales materials.
-We get asked quite often how other organizations demonstrate their security posture to third parties, while avoiding divulging sensitive information.
+We get asked quite often how other organizations handle communicating penetration testing results, while avoiding divulging sensitive information.
 Below, we highlight how to effectively communicate your penetration testing results.

 Communicating Penetration Testing Results To Outside Organizations

 All business-to-business relationships are different, and it is ultimately a business decision what level of detail you ultimately share with your clients.
 At Triaxiom, we provide a couple different documents following the completion of an assessment, including a Technical Findings Report, an Executive Overview, and upon request, a Certification Letter.

 - Technical Findings Report – This is the most granular report that lists out any vulnerabilities discovered line by line.
 This document is primarily aimed at assisting the team(s) that will be working on remediation of the findings, and includes things like a detailed breakdown of how to recreate the issue, the risk associated, remediation steps, helpful reference links, priority/severity, applicable standards requirements, and much more.
 Generally, we would recommend this not be shared with anyone outside of your organization, or even anyone without an explicit need-to-know within your organization.

 - Executive Overview – This report is tailored towards an audience that needs a high-level overview of the assessment and includes important findings, thematic/widespread issues, key risks, and any noted security strengths.
 Oftentimes, this is leveraged internally to discuss results of a penetration test with senior leadership teams.
 This document can be shared with third-parties depending on the results of the test and your relationship with the outside party, however in many cases, this is still too much detail.